MuthonduG/MuthonduG/README.md

 ### Hi there 👋, Maxwell Githinji
 #### I am a Junior Software Engineer
 Currently pursuing Bsc.
-Software Engineering at USIU-A , Moringa School, and ALX-Academy, I enjoy developing clean, and relevant code scripts that solution based.
+Software Engineering at USIU-A , Moringa School, and ALX-Academy.
+I enjoy developing clean, and relevant code scripts that are solution based.
 I am also quite curious and I love the challenge that comes with learning new langauges, frameworks, and algorithms.

 Skills: JS / PYTHON/ RUBY/ RUBY ON RAILS/ VITE / REACT / HTML / CSS / SASS/ BOOTSTRAP / TAILWIND